Tesla's European Struggles: How Elon Musk's Bold Moves Are Backfiring

-- New Tesla registrations in Europe have dropped by 49% in the year’s first two months, totaling 19,046 vehicles.
+- New Tesla registrations in Europe have dropped by 49% in the year’s first two months, totalling 19,046 vehicles.

 - The decline contrasts with a 28.4% rise in overall electric vehicle sales across the EU during the same period.